mauricioaniche/mauricioaniche.github.io/research.md

 **Can we help developers in maintain their software?**
 To that aim, I focus my research on three topics:

-- **Code quality**: can we help developers in writing more maintainable and easy-to-evolve code? can we help developers in detecting problematic (i.e., hard to read, more prone to changes) pieces of code?
+- **Software refactoring and code quality**: can we help developers in writing more maintainable and easy-to-evolve code? can we help developers in detecting problematic (i.e., hard to read, more prone to changes) pieces of code?
+Can we help them in refactor their code?
 - **Software testing**: can we help developers in testing their software? can we help developers in maintaining the large automated test suites they write?
-- **Runtime monitoring**: can we help developers in monitoring their systems?
+- **Runtime monitoring and log analysis**: can we help developers in monitoring their systems?
+How can we leverage log data to give developers insights about how their systems behave in production?

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Message me.

-## Code quality
+## Code quality and software refactoring

 Lots of research have been focusing on high-level quality measurements, such as coupling and cohesion in object-oriented systems.